cyberbotics/webots/projects/samples/contests/robocup/controllers/referee/tests/goal_scoring_test/README.md

 On this test scenario, we have some robots initially placed outside of the field in valid positions.
-There is going to be a complete match including first and second half.
-Some goals are going to be scored and there will be a team winning the match at the end:
+Once, a valid goal is going to be scored, another time, the ball will not completely cross the line.
+The AutoRef's actions against these situations is going to be tested:

 The following should happen:

 1. The robots are spawned and the game state is `INITIAL`.
 2. Time elapses and game state changes to `READY`, then `SET`, and then `PLAY`.
-3. After changing the state to `PLAY`:\
+3. After changing the state to `PLAY`:
    - Simulation is paused.
 Then, robot `Red 1` is manually moved to near the opponent's goal, exactly to:\
    `4 0.00 0.24` (if the robot is on the left side)\
    `-4 0.00 0.24` (if the robot is on the right side)